Karl Bendetsen: Opposition to Japanese American redress

-Embellishments and falsehoods

-After the war, Bendetsen's claims of his importance to the army and role in the war grew, while admissions of his role in the internment shrank.

 Pearl Harbor

-One of the greatest of these claims was given when interviewed in 1972 for the Harry S. Truman library.
+When interviewed in 1972 for the Harry S. Truman library.
 Speaking to historian Jerry Hess, Bendetsen claimed to have spent "late 1941" carrying "the title of Special Representative of the Secretary of War" to have conferences with Major General Douglas MacArthur in the Philippines.
 He also claimed to have stopped to meet with Lieutenant General Walter C. Short (the military commander in charge of Hawaiian defenses) and Rear Admiral Husband E. Kimmel (commander of the Pacific Fleet), leaving only days before the Pearl Harbor attacks.

 In this oral history, Bendetsen tells in great detail that the United Airlines plane returning him from Hawaii had landed in Washington at 9 a.m. on December 7, with Bendetsen carrying "a personal and important message" from General Short to Army Chief of Staff George C. Marshall.
 Bendetsen claims he had been told that Marshall was out riding his horse, "so why don't you go home, kiss your wife ... be here by 10 a.m."
 Then, Bendetsen continues, upon reaching the house an urgent phone call summoned him back to the office and he was told of the Pearl Harbor attacks "twenty minutes later."

+Bendetson also served in the ETO late in the war in the Control Division of the Army Service Forces, European Theater, under COL Charles R. Broshous.
+In the latter's oral history searchable at the Eisenhower Library, Bendetson was sent over in Spring 1945 to aid in the work of minimizing shipment of new materiel to the ETO in order to maximize shipments to GEN MacArthur in the PTO.
+Bendetson worked with Mark Cresap, later a successful Westinghouse executive in Pittsburgh, on predicting an end-date for combat in the ETO; they were off by one day.
+But they turned away as many as 80 Liberty Ship-loads that could then be redirected to the Pacific.
+When combat in Germany ended, they worked on the packing, loading and shipping of ordnance and supplies that could be used in the PTO.